Freek Vrugtman: Career

 Vrugtman was appointed Curator of the University of British Columbia Botanic Garden in 1956.
 Following studies in the US and Europe with his wife Ina (née van Teunenbroek), he joined the staff of Royal Botanical Gardens in Hamilton and Burlington, Ontario in February 1968 as the first Curator of Collections, with responsibility for the horticultural collections and gardens, and their expansion, taxonomy and documentation.
 He paid particular attention to woody plant collections.
 The Lilac collection in the Katie Osborne Lilac Garden had just been moved to the RBG Arboretum and expanded thanks to a legacy gift from Hamilton businessman Colin Osborne in memory of his wife Katie.

 Working with RBG's other staff, including Charles Holetich and Dr. Leslie Laking, Vrugtman directed considerable attention to the collection and was appointed the International Registrar for Lilacs in the Genus Syringa in 1976, as RBG was named the International Cultivar Registration Authority (ICRA) for Lilacs.
 Whenever a new cultivar was bred anywhere in the world the breeder would submit a request to the Registrar entry into the International Registry.
 Vrugtman would review all such applications and guide the breeder through the process.
 As Registrar he became widely known as the international expert on Lilac cultivars, as well as serving as Registrar for Cultivar Names for Unassigned Woody Genera.

 Vrugtman's professional service to horticultural science spread far beyond Lilacs, and beyond RBG.
 He participated in dozens of initiatives within horticultural science and botanical gardens and helped edit several editions of the International Code of Nomenclature for Cultivated Plants (ICNCP).
 He was also a part-time lecturer for landscape architecture courses at the University of Toronto and undertook research and advised other institutions in Germany, China, and the Philippines.

 Following retirement in 1992 Vrugtman was named RBG's Curator Emeritus, and received several awards from the International Society for Horticultural Science (ISHA) and the International Lilac Society (ILS) as well as the 1993 Award of Merit from the American Public Gardens Association.
 He continued to serve as International Registrar as a volunteer, finally handing off the role the ILS in May 2019.
 Vrugtman also undertook a major revision of John Fiala's classic book Lilacs: A Gardener’s Encyclopedia, published in 2008 by Timber Press.
-Vrugtman passed away in Hamilton, Ontario, Canada in 2022.
+Vrugtman died in Hamilton, Ontario, Canada, in 2022.